Marine Water

 Key Vital Sign Messages

-• Throughout Puget Sound, marine water quality continues to decline as shown by measures such as oxygen, temperature, pH, and nutrient balances documented in the Marine Waters 2019 Overview.
+• Marine water quality continues to change throughout Puget Sound, as shown by measurements of oxygen, temperature, pH, and nutrient balances documented in the Marine Waters 2021 Overview.
+The conditions of marine waters in Puget Sound vary by region, depending on where basins are located.

-• Ocean acidification refers to the chemical changes that occur when the ocean’s surface absorbs excess carbon dioxide in the atmosphere.
+• Ocean acidification: Ocean acidification refers to the chemical changes that occur when the ocean’s surface absorbs excess carbon dioxide in the atmosphere.
 The absorption results in more acidic waters and corrosive conditions for calcifying organisms like shellfish.
 More acidic waters can also affect metabolic responses that control animal growth and reproduction.
-Ocean acidification is a continuing problem particularly in Hood Canal and the Washington coast, where carbon dioxide concentrations are higher than global averages.
+Ocean acidification is an increasing threat to Puget Sound and the Washington coast, where atmospheric carbon dioxide concentrations are higher than global averages.

-• Exposure to chemicals in sediment has generally been minimal throughout the past 20 years.
-Highest concentrations were near population and industrial centers; however, improvements in Elliott and Commencement Bays are noteworthy given that they are situated in more urbanized and industrial landscapes.
+• Sediment chemistry: Chemical contamination in sediment has generally been stable throughout the past 20 years.
+The highest concentrations of contaminants remain near population and industrial centers, however improvements in Elliott and Commencement Bays are noteworthy given their location in more urbanized and industrial landscapes.

 Background Documents